yasirkula/.github/.github/CONTRIBUTING.md

 - For consistency, you must use *Windows CRLF* line endings (can be changed from the bottom right corner in Visual Studio, see the yellow arrow below)

 ![Line Endings](Images/VSLineEndings.png)

+- You mustn't use LINQ.
+If I see potential optimization issues in the code, I may ask you to refactor those parts